LukeStanislawski/Medilanac/README.md

 **1. Running the exchange:**

-First we need to launch the exchange, a simple web server that will run locally on your machine that merely serves the pupose of allowing different miners to exchange blocks.
+First we need to launch the exchange, a simple web server that will run locally on your machine allowing different miners to exchange chunks of their blocks.

 Run the following command from inside the main project folder: